c-cube/ocaml-containers/README.md

     be able to deal with your favorite unicode library).
 - A sub-library with complicated abstractions, `containers.advanced` (with a LINQ-like query module, batch operations using GADTs, and others).
+- Utilities aroud the `unix` library in `containers.unix` (mainly to spawn sub-processes)
+- A bigstring module using `bigarray` in `containers.bigarray`
+- A lightweight S-expression printer and streaming parser in `containers.sexp`
 - A library using [Lwt](https://github.com/ocsigen/lwt/), `containers.lwt`.
   Currently only contains experimental, unstable stuff.
 - Random stuff, with *NO* *GUARANTEE* of even being barely usable or tested,